Haringey Borough FC

 FA Cup Extra Preliminary Round

 Sadly the game was about as good as the programme, very dull indeed.
-London Lions especially seemed keen to pack 7 men behind the ball which kept chances to a minimum.
+London Tigers especially seemed keen to pack 7 men behind the ball which kept chances to a minimum.
 And those that were created were wasted.
 There were plenty of fierce tackles going in and this resulted in an Enfield man getting his marching orders for a second bookable offence.
-So all in all a very poor game, though not as bad as the Chesunt v Southend Manor game I saw in this competition a few years ago.
+So, all in all, a very poor game, though not as bad as the Chesunt v Southend Manor game I saw in this competition a few years ago.

-After the game I had arranged to pick up a DAB Radio that I had bought off of Gumtree in nearby Walthamstow.
+After the game, I had arranged to pick up a DAB Radio that I had bought off of Gumtree in nearby Walthamstow.
 It was a nightmare to get to, despite only being a few miles away.
 I had to go down Tottenham High Street, near where the London riots were.
-The solid traffic took about 20 minutes to do half a mile, not helped by selfish buses parked 2 deep and motorcylists making death defying moves by ducking in and out of oncoming traffic.
-One missed being clattered by a mere matter of inches.
+The solid traffic took about 20 minutes to do half a mile, not helped by selfish buses parked 2 deep and motorcyclists making death-defying moves by ducking in and out of oncoming traffic.
+One missed being clattered by a bus by a mere matter of inches.
 After that, I headed off home, right through London the way I'd come on the way.
 The local council's thirst for bleeding motorists dry with speed cameras every few hundred yards was annoying, but I got through without them managing to pick my pocket.
-I eventually got home at 11.30, hoping for a better game on the Saturday, as Wycombe played Mansfield.
+I eventually got home at 11.30, hoping for a better game on Saturday, as Wycombe played Mansfield.

-COLES PARK looks a pretty good place to watch footy, should they get the stuff on the pitch right.
-There is a seated stand, holding around 250.
+COLES PARK looks a pretty good place to watch football.
+There is a seated stand, holding 280.
 Though some of the seats have seen better days and are backless, it's still pretty good as it is elevated way above ground level.
-There is also covered standing holding around another 300 next to it.
-The rest of the ground is just open hard standing, though the car park runs around the pitch and is huge for this level
+There is also covered standing holding around another 200 next to it.
+The rest of the ground is just open hard standing, though the car park runs around the pitch and is of a good for this level